cgosmeyer/pluto-crater-counting/README.md

 Written as a project for a 2015 Johns Hopkins University course "Planetary Surface Processes," taught by Kevin Lewis.

 Before running any scripts, change the 'path' variable at the top to the path containing this repo, containing 'data', 'outputs', and 'pluto-crater-counting' directories.
+You will also need create the 'outputs' directory.

 1. Transform full Pluto and Charon images to greyscale and place in 'data'.